 After you’ve made a sale, find out if everything is okay with the product or service.
 Is the customer satisfied with what you sold them?
 Do they have any questions?
 Of course, don’t overdo it or you could come off as obnoxious and overbearing.

 If a customer leaves a positive review or you found out that they have referred you to someone, thank them.
 It will show that you care.

 Make a note of anniversaries, holidays, and certain milestones and contact your customers to celebrate.
-Prepare a in advance, as the last thing you want to happen is to quickly come up with something creative because you have just remembered an important occasion.
+Prepare a holiday message to clients in advance, as the last thing you want to happen is to quickly come up with something creative because you have just remembered an important occasion.

 If a customer requests a feature and you honor that request, make them aware of the update.
 It will show them that you value their opinion.

 Always pay attention to timing, form and content when sending a follow-up email to a client.
 The email should bring them value, you should never send it just for the sake of it.

 A great way to improve your customer communication is to predict issues or questions you know your customers might experience in the future and prepare a solution or support documents beforehand.
 Being prepared will also reduce your customers' confusion about your product or service.